syncfusion-content/maui-docs/MAUI/Accordion/appearance.md

 ## Visual State Manager

-The appearance of the [SfAccordion](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html) can be customized using the following two `VisualStates`:
+The appearance of the [SfAccordion](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Accordion.SfAccordion.html) can be customized using the following `VisualStates`:

 * Expanded
 * Collapsed